adityasara-f/gdg-cybersecurity-ctf-writeup/README.md

 Setup and Tools

-I did this task using Ubuntu on WSL since I’m on Windows as I did not have enough time to install a VM (screenshots are attached at the end in an orderly manner)
+I did this task using Ubuntu on WSL since I’m on Windows as I did not have enough time to install a VM

 I mainly used basic Linux commands, Base64 decoding, image analysis tools, steganography tools, QR decoding tools, and Python for handling extracted data.